RoboManipal-9-0/Libraries/BotBase/README.md

 Therefore if we already have a PWM value (say _P_) and a DIR (_HIGH_ or _LOW_), we simply get the new MaxMode PWM (say _P<sub>n</sub>_) by simply doing the following
 - If DIR is _HIGH_ (forward or positive sense): **P<sub>n</sub>** = 127 + **P** / 2.
 - If DIR is _LOW_ (backward or negative sense): **P<sub>n</sub>** = 127 - **P** / 2.

+You can configure the PWM value the PWM pin of the motor driver get by using the `setLAP_PWMto` function.
+The identifier used to describe this mode is `MODE_LAP`.

 # Developers Guide
 Here is the developers guide to the library. <br>